poornaprajays/Azure-devops-backend-main-Employability.life/README.md

 Open your browser and navigate to: http://localhost:4000/hello

-You should see a 'Hello World' message indicating that the server is running successfully.
+You should see a 'Hey Azure here' message indicating that the server is running successfully.